 Statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-The designated lead Mrs Kate Budd has attended a Workshop to Raise Awareness of Prevent (WRAP) on September 28th 2015 and will ensure that the key messages are filtered down to all staff members.
 Staff are aware of the signs of vulnerability and indicators of radicalisation and extremism as set out in Appendix 1.

 The National Counter Terrorism Policing Headquarters in conjunction with the College of Policing have developed a general awareness e-learning package for Channel.
-Staff at St Thomas and St Anne's CE Primary School have completed this and for those staff that are new in post will as part of their induction complete this (accessed at http://course.ncalt.com/Channel_General_Awareness/01/index.html).
+Staff at St Thomas and St Anne's CE Primary School have completed this and for those staff that are new in post will as part of their induction complete this (accessed here) or via The School Bus.
+This training will be refreshed every 2 years.